ollol88/covid19_audio/README.md

                                        keeping into consideration characteristics of the speaker and the audio quality.

---LINKS file                 ->references to the original videos from which the audio have been
+--LINKS file                 ->references to the original videos from which the audio has been extracted.
-                                       taken.

 ## Audio files

 In order: